pimcore/customer-data-framework/doc/26_Webservice.md

 |--------------------------|--------|-------------------------------|
 | /webservice/cmf/deletions       | GET    | Fetch all segments            |

-The request can be filtered by passing the follwing params as query params:
+The request can be filtered by passing the following params as query params:

 | Parameter               | Possible Values               | Description                                                    |
 | ----------------------- |-----------------------------  |--------------------------------------------------------------- |